firejoust/mineflayer-movement/README.md

 ```

 ### Examples
-- Behaviour is highly configurable and differs based on the terrain; You'll have to tweak the heuristics to get your desired movement.
+- Behaviour is highly configurable and differs based on the terrain; You'll have to tweak the heuristics to get your desired movement
-- See [simple.js](assets/simple.js) for an example how a bot can follow the closest player.
+- See [simple.js](assets/simple.js) for an example of how a bot can follow the closest player